 People are often confused about what capsules to use with Creatista Series.
 The answer though is very simple – this machine uses the same pods as in OriginalLine machines.
-You can even use reusable pods as well as the alternates if not satisfied with the cost or taste of the actual pods by Nespresso.
+You can even use reusable Nespresso pods as well as the alternates if not satisfied with the cost or taste of the Original Nespresso Pods.

 Creatista Plus vs Creatista

 There has been a lot of talk about the Nespresso Creatista vs Plus.
-The brand created two versions so as to make it more affordable for people who are unable to spare $500 for an espresso machine.
+The brand created two versions to make them more affordable for people unable to spare $500 for an espresso machine.